Effective Strategies for Managing Chronic Pain in Seniors

 It’s important for healthcare providers to consider the benefits and risks when prescribing medication and to closely monitor patients.
 Alternative options like topical treatments or low-dose antidepressants may also be beneficial for specific pain types.

 A home caregiver can provide your loved one with regular medication reminders.
 Not every senior has the same care needs, which means they don’t all need the same type of at-home care.
 You can rely on Lifestar Home Care to provide an individualized care plan to meet your elderly loved one’s unique care needs.
 Our caregivers help seniors focus on healthy lifestyle habits, such as eating nutritious foods, exercising regularly, and maintaining strong social ties, and we offer mentally stimulating activities that can boost cognitive health and delay the onset of dementia.
+Families can also find guidance on What to Do if an Aging Parent Won’t Eat to support proper nutrition and overall wellness.

 Physical Therapy & Exercise